algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to fill up the [PR template](./pull_request_template.md)
+Don't forget to fill in the [PR template](./pull_request_template.md)

 ### Pull Request